stcorp/harp/doc/algorithms/regridding.rst

 Spatial binning can only be performed on a product that does not already depend on the `latitude` and `longitude` dimensions.
 Regridding an existing lat/lon grid can be done by individually :ref:`rebinning <rebinning>` the existing `latitude` and `longitude` dimensions.

+If the product already contained `count` or `weight` variables, then these are removed before the spatial binning is performed.

 The target grid is defined by the lat/lon positions of the cell edge corners.
 This edge grid is represented as :math:`\phi^{E}_{t}(j)` with :math:`j=1..(M_{\phi}+1)` for latitude and :math:`\lambda^{E}_{t}(k)` with